 You can find the previous part of this guide here: Part 1 – Introduction

 The more you use MM, the more screen real estate you will crave.
 The bigger your screen the more map you will be able to see at once.
-I have a multi-monitor setup, using two 27-inch Ultra HD monitors for the best possible MM experience!
+I have a multi-monitor setup, using a 32″ 4K monitor as my main screen for the best possible MM experience!
 I also use it on a laptop, so it has quite a flexible interface.
 The screenshots above are both centred on Malham Tarn in the Yorkshire Dales.
 The screen on the left is from my laptop and the one on the right is from my desktop PC.
 The difference is obvious.

 There are three main components to the MM screen, and if you can have all these open at the same time, then all the better.

 The two panels to the right of the map screen shown below can be undocked and allowed to ‘float’ in your screen, or they can be moved to another screen entirely.
 They can be tempremental to move around and in my experience they don’t stick to your mouse cursor when being moved, so it can be tricky to get them exactly where you want them.
 Fortunately, they will remember their position between reboots, so once you have them placed then they should be fine.

 The three main components to the MM screen are as follows: